ICOS-Carbon-Portal/jupyter/notebooks/icos_jupyter_notebooks/logos/README.md

 <br>

 # Content
-This folder includes image files with the logos that are used in the ICOS Jupyter Notebooks.
+This folder includes image files with the logos that are used in the ICOS Jupyter notebooks.

 <br>